 Making scones with yogurt is one of my favorite ways to make scones.
 It keeps the scones tender and it creates a wonderful background flavor that pairs so well with fruit.
+Blueberries are just one of my favorite fruits so I add them to scones and even make a blueberry breakfast cake with them.

-This blueberry yogurt scone recipe is so easy to make and similar to making American biscuits (building those layers).
-If you are new to making scones, the key is to keep your butter cold (like making biscuits) and not to over work your dough.Â
+This recipe is so easy to make and similar to making American biscuits (building those layers).
+If you are new to making scones, the key is to keep your butter cold (like making biscuits) and not to overwork your dough.

-These easy to make blueberry scones are great for breakfast, as a snack or as a dessert and go so well with coffee and tea.
+These easy-to-make blueberry scones are great for breakfast, as a snack, or as a dessert and go so well with coffee and tea.
 They also freeze well so you can make a whole batch and freeze some for later!

 Ingredients Needed